BigDataIA-Spring2024-Sec2-Team1/JobFitAI/README.md

 5. Access the Airflow UI by navigating to http://localhost:8080/ in your web browser.

-6. To run the DAGs in Airflow, click on the dags links on the Airflow UI and toggle the switch to enable the DAGs.
+6. To run the DAG in Airflow, click on the dag link on the Airflow UI and toggle the switch to enable the DAGs.

 7. Once the DAGs have run successfully, start the Streamlit application by running the following command from the streamlit-app directory: